 Spotting wildlife in Glacier Bay

 Bird species included Kittlitz’s Murrelets, Black-legged Kittiwakes, and Glaucous-winged gulls.
-We all appreciated Becca’s lecture on identifying and distinguishing between the various birds, and we were able to put our newfound knowledge to use right away.
+We all appreciated Becca’s lecture on how to identify and distinguish between the various birds, and we were able to put our newfound knowledge to use right away.

 Disappointingly, we didn’t see any puffins, as it was too late in the season.
 Horned and Tufted Puffins are more common in Glacier Bay from May until the end of summer.
 After raising their young, Glacier Bay’s puffins spend their winters out at sea.